Bacon Spaghetti Carbonara

 simple and quick pasta

-What I really love about carbonara is the challenge of making it.
-It's so simple, but there are a bunch of ways to make it, and none of them are really fool proof.
+What I really love about carbonara is the challenge.
+It's so simple, but there are a bunch of ways to do it and none of them are really fool proof.
 If you're not careful with the eggs, they'll scramble before they mix into a nice sauce.
-This is a variation using bacon instead of pancetta or "guanciale".
+This variation uses bacon instead of the more traditional pancetta or "guanciale".

 What you will need